UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

-# AUV pre-flight check list
+# UAV pre-flight check list
 To ensure safe and successful UAV operations, it is crucial to run a pre-flight check list before each flight.
-This list covers physical equipment checks and validation of required documents that AUV pilots need.
+This list covers physical equipment checks and validation of required documents that UAV pilots need.
 By following this checklist, the risk of physical damage to property, injuries, flyaways, costly lawsuits, and failed acquisition campaigns can be reduced.
 Neglecting to follow the pre-flight check list could mean the difference between a successful operation and a failed campaign.

-## 6-point AUV pre-flight check guide for pilots
+## 6-point UAV pre-flight check guide for pilots
-Before flying an AUV, pilots must conduct pre-flight checks to comply with regulations and ensure that the equipment and flying conditions are optimal.
+Before flying an UAV, pilots must conduct pre-flight checks to comply with regulations and ensure that the equipment and flying conditions are optimal.
 The checklist will also outline potential issues and steps to minimize risk and make the flight process more efficient.

-Here we suggest a 5-point guide AUV pilots can refer to for conducting effective AUV pre-flight checks:
+Here we suggest a 5-point guide UAV pilots can refer to for conducting effective UAV pre-flight checks:
 1. Flying conditions
 2. Required documentation
-3. Local AUV operation laws and regulations
+3. Local UAV operation laws and regulations
-4. Physical state of the AUV
+4. Physical state of the UAV
-5. AUV Calibration
+5. UAV Calibration
 6. Pre-launch check

 #### 1. Check the flying conditions and the itinerary
 Checking the weather is crucial, especially in areas with unpredictable weather like Svalbard.
-Before flying AUVs, it is important to assess the conditions on site.
+Before flying UAVs, it is important to assess the conditions on site.
 Avoid flying in high winds, very low temperatures, low clouds, fog, or precipitation.
 Visibility should be consistent throughout the expected range of operation and pilot certificate.

 Discuss the flight plan with your co-pilot and have a clear plan in place.
 You will be limited by the number of batteries, battery life of the controller, memory card space, etc. Therefore, having a predefined flight plan is crucial for efficiency and ensuring complete coverage of the area.

-If the weather suddenly changes and disrupts AUV operations, land the AUV as soon as possible to minimize risks.
+If the weather suddenly changes and disrupts UAV operations, land the UAV as soon as possible to minimize risks.

 ```{admonition} Certificate regulations
 :class: warning